-A readmission interview will be held following the expiry of the fixed term exclusion and this will involve a member of the Senior Leadership Team (usually the Head and/or a member of the Senior Leadership Team) together with the student's pastoral leader.
+A readmission interview will be held following the expiry of the fixed term exclusion and this will involve a member of the Senior Leadership Team (usually the Deputy or Vice Principal) together with the student's pastoral leader.
 Where it is deemed necessary a Pastoral Support Plan will be drawn up.
 This needs to be agreed with the school, student and parents.